 Dropbox remains a solid choice for cloud storage.
 It may lack a few of the whistles and bells of its rivals, but it’s easy to use and compatible with so many applications.

-There are currently two options for uploading photos and videos.
+If you use Google Photos to back up your phone's photos and videos, there are two options.
 "High quality" is free and doesn't count against your storage but the unmolested "Original" quality versions do.
 Google Docs, Sheets, Slides, Presentations, Drawings and files that others have shared with you don't count against your allocation either.

 The old Google Drive app has been replaced by Backup & Sync for Windows and macOS (though you'll need Drive File Stream if you use Google Apps through a business account).

-On the whole, the interface across the apps is intuitive, with a basic file tree showing where your stuff is kept.
+On the whole, the interface across the apps is intuitive.
 You can choose specific files to be available offline on the mobile versions, and these can be edited - if they were created in Google Docs - then synced when you connect to the internet again.
 For other formats (such as Word) you’ll need to open them in another app - thus creating a duplicate copy.

 Data is encrypted in 128-bit AES rather than the 256-bit employed by Box, OneDrive, and Dropbox.
 Google asserts that it won’t pry into the content of your Drive folder unless compelled by law enforcement agencies, and you can set up two-step verification on your account to add another layer of security.